-In response to national policy, the Navy began in 1949, a highly secretive program known as the Special Electronic Search Project (SESP) which was a program designed to equip certain aircraft with SIGINT equipment and man them with SIGINT trained crews.
-These crews, according to Chuck Huber, were operators, linguists, cryptologists, technicians,and all the CT rate sub-specialties.
-Many men in the 1950's were in other ratings with special program codes (John Herndon for example was an AT, AQ, and PT at different times) and always worked within his special program codes.
+In response to national policy, the USN and USAF in 1949 created a highly secretive program known as the Special Electronic Airborne Search Project (SESP), which was a program designed to equip certain aircraft with SIGINT equipment and man them with SIGINT trained crews.

-Basically the crews operating out of Port Lyautey were attached to the NCU 32 group but the aircraft were predominately WW2 Navy Liberators assigned to Fleet Air Wing 15 at Port Lyautey.
-NCU-32 became VP-26 and eventually Electronic Countermeasure Squadron 2 (ECM-2).
+Basically the Western hemisphere crews operating out of Port Lyautey were attached to the Naval Communication Unit (NCU) 32 group but the aircraft were administratively assigned to squadrons in Fleet Air Wing (FAW) 15 at Port Lyautey.
+The Eastern hemisphere was covered by NCU-31.

-NCU-31 was assigned to the Western Pacific and NCU-32 was Atlantic/Africa/Europe.
-They rode planes, ships, and submarines as needed.
-They were redesignated in the early 1950's, but still were NAVSECGRU.
-By the mid-1950's, Navy SIGINT operations were accomplished by NSG personnel.
-The NSG evolved out of earlier Navy SIGINT efforts and formally adopted this title in 1950.
+By the mid-1950's, Navy SIGINT operations were accomplished by Naval Security Group (NSG) personnel.
+The NSG evolved out of the earlier Navy SIGINT efforts and formally adopted this title in 1950.

 JerrCrewman Gaynor Abbot fueling aircraft